duffian/Attack_Defense_NetworkAnalysis_SOC/README.md

 SOC Analysts have noticed some discrepancies with alerting in the Kibana system.
 Investigate by confirming Kibana alerts are working.
 Assess and exploit a vulnerable VM and monitor live network traffic to update Kibana alerts and thresholds.
 Present findings to SOC Manager and Engineering Manager in a comprehensive final report. to update Kibana alertsAttempt to  monitoring live network traffic to identify network security gaps, and present findings to

+*This project is the result of a group effort.
+This project contains group work.
+All group members are credited on slide one of the presentation.*

 [comment]: # (this is the syntax for a comment)

 This project is organized into the following sections and subsections: